MatthewKandiah/brackey_platformer/README.md

 # TODO
-- the left/right controls are far too janky at the moment.
-If you quickly alternate between left and right, you'll press left, then press right, then release one of them and find yourself stationary even though you are holding an arrow down
 - collectible coins that vanish when you collide with them
 - player idle and walking animations
 - die when you fall too far